 Every year hundreds of thousands of native animals are injured, orphaned, or become sick.
 Volunteers play a key role in wildlife rescue and care.
 Not only will you be learning new skills and helping animals in need, you can make new friends and create an enriching experience for yourself as well.
 If you’re able to lend a hand or give some of your spare time contact Fauna Rescue Whitsundays.

 There are three Landcare groups in our region.
-Each has its own volunteer events and held excellent conservation and educational activities.
+Each has its own volunteer events and hold excellent conservation and educational activities.
 Contact your local Landcare group today.

 Whitsunday Catchment Landcare